-The youngest units include Eocene and younger magmatic rocks, volcaniclastics, and various sedimentary units that unconformably overlie and seal the Munzur limestone, its basement and the ophiolitic units and their tectonics contacts.
-All of these units are intruded by widespread intermediate igneous rocks that are exposed mainly at the northern and western parts of the Munzur mountains and southern margin of Sivas Basin.
+The youngest units include Eocene and younger magmatic rocks, volcaniclastics rocks and sedimentary units that unconformably overlie and seal the Munzur Formation limestone, its basement and the ophiolitic units.
+All these units are intruded by intermediate igneous rocks that are exposed mainly at the northern and western parts of the Munzur mountains and southern margin of the Sivas Basin.

-Listwanite has formed in structurally deformed areas by the percolation of CO2-rich fluids along the contacts of ultramafic rocks that are part of the ophiolite complex.
-Sulfidic jasperoid is present, caused by silica-sulfide metasomatism of the Munzur dolomites.
+Listwanite formed in structurally deformed areas by the percolation of CO2-rich fluids along the margins of ultramafic rocks within the ophiolite complex.
+Sulfidic jasperoid is present, a result of silica-sulfide metasomatism of Munzur Formation carbonate rocks.
 Both listwanite and jasperoid are important host rocks for gold and silver mineralisation.